-The only thing I dreaded about becoming a mother was the idea of losing my precious sleep.
-So, before my first daughter was born, I did a ton of research on how to get my baby to sleep quickly.
+I love sleep.
+In fact, the only thing I dreaded about becoming a mother was the idea of losing sleep.
+Before my first daughter was born, I researched everything I could on how to get my baby to sleep quickly.

 And guess what?